 The Society organizes a weekly Guest Speakers Series, as part of our ongoing commitment to #KeepGoldsmiths as a critical, experimental space for art and politics.

-❗ Some events will be RSVP-only, with priority given to Society members.
+❗ Some events will be RSVP-only (Stewart Lee RSVP here) with priority admission to Society members.
 Our membership fee is only £5.00!
 Join us now to contribute to the costs of bringing these stellar speakers to Goldsmiths.

-Term 2 (Spring 2026) will include: professor (Central St Martins), historian, and curator Michaela Crimmin, comedian Stewart Lee, ex-Sheffield Mayor and 'compassionate disruptor' Magic Magid, French film producer and distributor Carole Scotta (in partnership with MA Filmmaking), artist and professor of Cross Disciplinary Art (Sheffield Hallam) Lise Autogena, award-winning artist and photographer, and UAL professor Edmund Clark, artist (YoHa) and professor in Critical Technical Practice at Goldsmiths Graham Harwood, porcelain artist and PhD (Westminster) on counter-hegemony Victoria Burgher.
+Term 2 (Spring 2026) will include: professor (Central St Martins), historian, and curator Michaela Crimmin, comedian Stewart Lee, ex-Sheffield Mayor and 'compassionate disruptor' Magic Magid, author and Chair of Photography & Media (Liverpool) Michelle Henning, artist and professor of Cross Disciplinary Art (Sheffield Hallam) Lise Autogena, award-winning artist and photographer, and UAL professor Edmund Clark, artist (YoHa) and professor in Critical Technical Practice at Goldsmiths Graham Harwood, porcelain artist and PhD (Westminster) on counter-hegemony Victoria Burgher.

 The series will run from 20 January to 17 March, 2026, to resume in Autumn 2026.